Advice for organizers

 EMBO travel grants cannot not be used to support attendance at non-EMBO funded events.

 A. EMBO travel grant awardees are selected based on scientific merit by the event organizers.
 The contact details of the organizers will be found on the event website.

 A. Participants working in laboratories in priority countries are eligible to apply for EMBO travel grants, irrespective of their nationality.

 First priority is given to participants working in laboratories in: Croatia, Czech Republic, Estonia, Greece, Hungary, India, Italy, Lithuania, Malta, Poland, Portugal, Singapore, Slovakia, Slovenia, Spain, South Africa, Taiwan and Turkey.

 Second priority is given to participants working in laboratories in: Africa, Asia (excluding Japan, Singapore, and Korea), South and Central America, Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Cyprus, Georgia, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Romania, Russian Federation, Serbia and Ukraine.

-EMBO travel grants are not available for participants working in laboratories in: Australia, New Zealand, North America, Japan, Korea, Singapore, and other European countries (apart from those listed above).
-However, there are special travel grants available for participants working in Singapore.
+EMBO travel grants are not available for participants working in laboratories in: Australia, New Zealand, North America, Japan, Korea, and other European countries (apart from those listed above).

 A. Yes, EMBO travel grants are available for attendees working in the priority countries.